reasonml/reason-tools/README.md

 ## Getting started

 Download the extension at `TBD`.
-You will now be able to trigger the popup with `Alt+D` (TODO: check if this is configurable in the extensions page).
-This command will take the text you currently have selected and paste it into a conversion area which is then translated into the corresponding Reason/Ocaml text.
+When you trigger the extension, it will copy the text you have highlighted and put it into an editor.
+The text is then translated into the corresponding Reason/OCaml text.
 Reason Tools will automatically convert between `.re`, `.ml`, `.rei`, and `.mli` text.
+In browsers that support it (currently just Chrome), a shortcut is added to open the extension with the highlighted text: `Alt+D`.

 ## Contribute